Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Requirements
 ~~~~~~~~~~~~

-- The revocation MUST fail if any of the following conditions are met:
-    - The sender of the transaction is not the issuer.
-    - Some of the keys are not present in the registry.
+- The revocation MUST fail if some of the keys are not present in the registry.

 .. _CIS-4-functions-revocationKeys: